Reduction of Class Activation Uncertainty with Background Information: Contribution

 We reached several conclusions based on our observations.
 These conclusions helped us to find the idea of adding a background class.
 Other groups of researchers may agree or may disagree with our conclusions.
 Therefore, we write our conclusions as hypotheses.
 Observations with hypotheses are as follows:

-Observation: Models trained on a similar large dataset can propagate almost all important features of the target dataset without further training.
-Post-trained head computes score-portions $M_c (x,y)$ for different classes $(C)$ based on those features.
+Observation 1: Initial layers of models pre-trained on a similar large dataset can propagate almost all essential features of the target dataset without further training.
+Post-trained head computes score-portions $M_c (x,y)$ based on recognized features for different classes $(C)$.
 Yosinski et al. \cite{yosinski2014transferable} performed a study on the transferability of features.
 They achieved similar findings.
 Later, Zhou et al. \cite{zhou2016learning} observed how the final layer computes scores from $M_c (x,y)$.

-\emph{Hypothesis 1: Pre-trained models on a large dataset can be applied to classify new images of slightly different types with a post-trained head and such combinations often bring eye-catching performance.
-However, poor performance is often observed when new images are quite different.}
+\emph{Hypothesis 1: Pre-trained models on a large dataset can be applied to classify new images of similar or slightly different types with a post-trained head, and such combinations often bring eye-catching performance.
+However, when new images are quite different from the dataset of pre-training, the training can bring a poor performance.}

-Observation: Although DNNs have a large number of parameters, they can potentially face underfitting issues in very large datasets.
+Observation 2: Although DNNs have a large number of parameters, they can potentially face underfitting issues in very large datasets.
 Torchvision \cite{marcel2010torchvision} provided several pre-trained models with the ImageNet accuracy information.
 ResNet18 models have received much lower accuracy on the ImageNet dataset compared to the ResNet50 model.
 Different model structures with the same parameter count usually have different accuracy on the same dataset.
 However, the accuracy of the two models can be the same, accidentally.
 The propagation of features ($f_k (x,y)$) and decoding may depend on the structure of the model.
 However, artificial intelligence is still a growing field.
-Researchers may find a better training method where ResNet18 can potentially provide comparable accuracy with bigger models.
+Researchers may find a better training method where ResNet18 can potentially provide comparable accuracy with bigger models \cite{wightman2021resnet}.

-\emph{Hypothesis 2: Different DNN models usually exhibit different accuracies for the same dataset and training conditions. }
+\emph{Hypothesis 2: Different DNN models usually exhibit different accuracies for the same dataset and the same training conditions.
+The propagation of features ($f_k (x,y)$) and decoding can potentially depend on the structure of the model. }